inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 **To update this test kit in response to a new version of the US Core Implementation Guide, please see the [Version Update Guide](Version-Update-Guide.md).
-The Version Update Guide provides a detailed walkthrough of the components of the test kit at are changed during this process.**
+The Version Update Guide provides a detailed walkthrough of the components of the test kit that are changed during this process.**

 While developers of this test kit should aim to have completely correct tests, issues will likely be identified by the community over time.
 Because this test kit